NotMyself/new-windows-dev-pc/README.md

-# New BLE Developer Setup
+# New Developer Setup
-A set of PowerShell scripts that will install common developer tools and configurations needed by a new BLE Developer.
+A set of PowerShell scripts that will install common developer tools and configurations needed by a new Developer.

 **Note:** This script requires local Administrator to run properly.
-That means you will need to complete the CyberArk enrollment process first.

 ## Installed Packages
  - winget - CLI based windows package manager